Paragard Lawsuit Update - August 2022

 September 2, 2020 - A New York woman has filed a lawsuit against Teva Pharmaceuticals and Cooper Companies Inc. alleging that she was injured when a piece of the Paragard IUD broke during removal.

-Plaintiff Vanesha Johnson claims that Teva marketed ParaGard as safe and effective, and without hormones or other side effects of other birth control medical devices; however, the companies failed to warn that the arms of the IUD could break after being implanted, according to the lawsuit.
+Plaintiff Vanesha Johnson claims that Teva marketed ParaGard as safe and effective, and without hormones or other side effects of other defective medical devices; however, the companies failed to warn that the arms of the Paragard IUD break after being implanted, according to the lawsuit.

 Johnson was forced to undergo emergency surgery to have the arm of the IUD removed after she suffered injuries including loss of reproductive health, pain, suffering, mental anguish and loss of enjoyment of life, in addition to medical bills.

-Additionally, the complaint states that the FDA has received over 1,600 reports of the ParaGard IUD breaking, with more than 700 of those reports considered to be serious.
+Additionally, the complaint states that the FDA has received over 1,600 reports that the ParaGard IUD fractured, with more than 700 of those reports considered to be serious.